How to fix a “Your connection is not private” error

 4. Log in, accept terms, and browse away.

 Still at a standstill?
 Try typing 1.1.1.1 into your browser or attempt connecting to another network.
 Your best bet of all is to use a virtual private network (VPN).
-If you’re concerned about encrypting Internet traffic, it’s smart to consider a trusted virtual private network like Norton Secure VPN to help ensure your most sensitive information remains hidden from prying eyes.
+If you’re concerned about encrypting Internet traffic, it’s smart to consider a trusted virtual private network like Norton VPN to help ensure your most sensitive information remains hidden from prying eyes.
 In any event, keep in mind some do’s and don’ts of using public Wi-Fi.

 3. Check your computer’s date and time